gimbles/sleepysort/README.md

 # Sleepysort!
-A dumb algorithm implemented in Rust.
+A dumb sorting algorithm implemented in Rust.

 # How does it work?
 It loops over all the integers in a list and spawns a thread for each iteration, in the thread it puts the thread to sleep for n*10 ms and then prints n out.